Godlycatpictures/Godlycatpictures/README.md

-## tervetuloa
+## almost the best github profile

-mostly games made for studies or courses
+here you'll mostly find games made for studies or courses, if they are set to public (it's easy to forget)
 <!--
 **Godlycatpictures/Godlycatpictures** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.